 - Reset iPhone to factory settings.

-First ensure you have the latest iOS version to use this function.
+Ensure you have the latest iOS version to use this function.

 - Go to “Settings” and “General” section.